abrarzihan1/netflix-data-analysis-powerbi/README.md

 # 📊 Netflix Movies and TV Shows Analysis with Power BI

-This project is a beginner-friendly Power BI analysis of Netflix Movies and TV Shows data.
+This project is a Power BI analysis of Netflix Movies and TV Shows data.
 It was created to demonstrate skills in data cleaning, transformation, and visualization.

 ## 🔍 Project Overview